 Subawards cover significant parts of research contracted or otherwise transferred to another organization.
-A clear description of the work to be performed, the basis for selection of the sub-awardee, and a separate budget and budget justification for the subaward should be included as part of the proposal, along with a completed Subrecipient Commitment Form or a letter of participation from the subawardee's sponsored research office.
-The letter should state that the subaward organization has reviewed the budget and scope of work and agrees to participate in the proposal.
+A clear description of the work to be performed and a separate budget and budget justification for the subaward should be included as part of the proposal, along with a completed Subrecipient Commitment Form from the subawardee's sponsored research office.

 Subawards must be approved by the sponsoring agency in advance.
-Subaward documents must also be approved by the sponsor agency prior to finalization of any such agreement.
+Subaward documents may also need to be approved by the sponsor agency prior to finalization of any such agreement.
 During any programmatic discussions with potential sub-recipients, financial commitments or arrangements must be coordinated with and approved by the Office of Research.

-All subaward costs are considered a composite direct cost by the University and should always be shown in the subaward cost line of the proposal.
+All subaward costs should always be shown in the subaward cost line of the proposal.
 Subaward costs must be broken out and supported in the subawardee's proposal to the University.
 Subaward costs should never be intermingled with Kennesaw State University cost elements.
 Subawards that include Facilities and Administrative charges as part of the budget must provide a copy of the institution's most recent federally negotiated Facilities and Administrative costs rate agreement.